tm-3/rnutils/README.md

         ├──stores
         └──util
     ```
+* Runs `getstorybook`.
+Tests to see if a user has @storybook/cli installed.
+See the [storybook quick start guide](https://storybook.js.org/basics/quick-start-guide/) for more info.

 ***NOTE*** I am only testing on linux/ubuntu.
 Most of these options should work on windows as I'm using shelljs and fs for any file access.
 I'm happy to accept a PR to fix any windows bugs you may have found.